microservice/microservice-cli/README.md

 ## `omg exec`
 ```
-  Run commands defined in your `microservice.yml`.
-Must be ran in a directory with a `Dockerfile` and a `microservice.yml`
+  Run actions defined in your `microservice.yml`.

   Options:

     -i --image <i>  The name of the image to spin up the microservice, if not provided a fresh image will be build based of the `Dockerfile`
-    -a --args <a>   Arguments to be passed to the command, must be of the form `key="val"` (default: )
+    -a --args <a>   Arguments to be passed to the command, must be of the form `key="val"`
-    -e --envs <e>   Environment variables to be passed to run environment, must be of the form `key="val"` (default: )
+    -e --envs <e>   Environment variables to be passed to run environment, must be of the form `key="val"`
     -h, --help      output usage information
 ```

 ## `omg subscribe`
 ```
   Subscribe to an event defined in your `microservice.yml`.
-Must be ran in a directory with a `Dockerfile` and a `microservice.yml`

   Options:

-    -a --args <a>  Arguments to be passed to the command, must be of the form `key="val"` (default: )
+    -a --args <a>  Arguments to be passed to the command, must be of the form `key="val"`
     -h, --help     output usage information
 ```